rsyslog/rsyslog/source/omprog.rst

 terminate.
 The message format passed to the program can, as usual, be modified by defining rsyslog templates.

+Note that the pipe process used to send messages to the program is loss-less.
+That means if the program cannot read the pipe quickly enough, the OS blocks rsyslog.
+The OS never throws away any data.
+Once blocked, rsyslog configuration deals as usual with potential congestion.
+By default, data is queued until rsyslog queues get full.

-Note that each time an omprog action is defined, the corresponding programm is invoked.
+Also note that each time an omprog action is defined, the corresponding programm is invoked.
 A single instance is **not** being re-used.
 There are arguments pro and con re-using existing binaries.
 For the time being, it simply is not done.
 In the future, we may add an option for